desbma/hddfancontrol/README.md

 - `hddfancontrol` is a compiled binary, and does not require a Python interpreter anymore.
 - Command line arguments are slightly changed, and will required to be manually adjusted, either in your `hddfancontrol` invocations, or in the `/etc/conf.d/hddfancontrol` file if you use it through the systemd service.
 See `hddfancontrol daemon -h` for a reference.
 - The auto drive spin down feature has been removed.
-If you need it, I recommend using [hd-idle](https://github.com/adelolmo/hd-idle) (beware there are several similarly named projects), with works well alongside `hddfancontrol`.
+If you need it, I recommend using [hd-idle](https://github.com/adelolmo/hd-idle) (beware there are several similarly named projects), which works well alongside `hddfancontrol`.

 ## Command line usage